 While the town is certainly small and can be easily seen within a day, there are plenty of reasons to extend your stay.
 No need to hit this town with a wham-bam-thank-you-ma’am, checked you off my bucket list!

-Undoubtedly the reason most tourists flock anywhere is because of the hope they will be transported back to a time when kings and queens ruled, prince charming rode up on his white horse and saved the damsel in distress.
-Thank a lot Disney for giving me unrealistic hopes & dreams!
+Undoubtedly the reason most tourists flock anywhere is because of the hope they will be transported back to a time when kings and queens ruled, prince charming rode up on his white horse and saved the damsel in distress and towns that are absolutely Disney-eqsue.
+Thanks a lot Disney for giving me unrealistic hopes & dreams!

 Reichsburg Castle (aka Cochem Castle)